 For as much as athletes think about their heart, lungs, and muscles when it comes to strength, power, and endurance, they often overlook that much smaller player in the performance equation: their mitochondria.

 However as a natural part of the aging process, the important support offered by CoQ10 in the mitochondria can decline, something that high intensity exercise can also induce by proliferating ROS.
-“If you think of your mitochondria like a factory, they generate power but they also generate fumes, or oxidants,” explained Prasun.
 These molecules, called reactive oxygen species (ROS) are highly reactive or damaging to your cells.

 Like everything else in our bodies, our mitochondria can become less efficient as we age.
 With increasing age, levels of CoQ10 in the mitochondria can decline by about 10 percent with each passing decade.
 When your mitochondria don’t function properly, it means they aren’t producing enough energy for your body to function properly.
 You’ll likely experience fatigue and lethargy, workouts can feel way tougher than they should, and recovery can take longer.